The Insolvency Review: Canada

 The WURA deals with the liquidation and restructurings of certain specified entities, such as banks and trust companies; in effect, all of those entities and corporations specifically excluded from the BIA and CCAA.

 Of the three insolvency statutes, the BIA represents the most complete code, providing substantive provisions dealing with, inter alia, the scope and breadth of stays of proceedings, distributional priorities, fraudulent transfers, the sale of assets, the treatment of contracts, interim financings, cross-border proceedings, and penalties and sanctions against debtors and their directors for violations under the BIA.
 The BIA also contains provisions dealing with the appointment of receivers and the rules regarding their conduct.
-Restructurings under the BIA are by way of 'proposals' to creditors.
+Restructurings under the BIA are by way of proposals to creditors.
 Such proposals bind all affected creditors, if approved by the requisite double majority (two-thirds of proved claims and over 50 per cent of creditors per class) and subsequently by the court.

-The CCAA is a more skeletal statute than the BIA, allowing courts more discretion in supervising a restructuring business.
+The CCAA is a more skeletal statute than the BIA, allowing courts more discretion in assisting a restructuring business.
 For example, under the BIA, a stay of proceedings is limited to a maximum of six months in a proposal, and the scope of that stay is set out and limited by statute.
 There is no limit to the maximum cumulative length of a stay of proceedings under the CCAA because the court has significant discretion on the scope of the stay of proceedings beyond what is available under the BIA.
 Like the BIA, the CCAA also has substantive provisions dealing with distributional priorities, fraudulent transfers, the sale of assets, the treatment of contracts, interim financings and cross-border proceedings.
-Restructurings under the CCAA are accomplished by a 'plan of compromise or arrangement'.
+Restructurings under the CCAA are done through a plan of compromise or arrangement.
 Such plans, if approved by the requisite double majority (the same as under the BIA), and subsequently by the court, bind all affected creditors.
 It is well-established in Canadian law that courts have jurisdiction to approve a plan under the CCAA that includes releases in favour of third parties.

 Whether it is the debts of an individual or business entity, the objective is to provide a debtor in financial difficulty the time and opportunity to restructure and develop an arrangement with creditors with a view to avoiding a bankruptcy liquidation.
 The goal is to keep debtors in financial difficulty operating and protected from creditors, in order to allow the debtor to stabilise operations and develop a restructuring plan that may then be put to its creditors for consideration.
 If the requisite majorities approve the plan, it binds all aﬀected creditors and the debtor emerges from bankruptcy protection and continues its (restructured) operations.